qwc-services/qwc-services.github.io/src/topics/Search.md

 ```
   in `js/appConfig.js`.

   Built-in search providers are compiled into the application bundle and avoid the need for an extra resource to be loaded on application startup.
-The downside is that you need to rebuild QWC2 to add/modify search providers.
+The downside is that you need to rebuild QWC to add/modify search providers.

 The format of `ProviderDefinition` is
 ```js